rwblickhan/astro-rwblickhan.org/src/content/logs/books-2025.md

 54. *Fantasy: A Short History*, Adam Roberts
 55. *The Remains of the Day*, Kazuo Ishiguro
 56. *The Stone Door*, Leonora Carrington
+57. *Are You There, God?
+It’s Me, Margaret.*, Judy Blume

 ## Skimmed / DNF